karimelshami/chat-app/README.md

   "timestamp":"2014-10-2411:42:27",
   "conversationid":"1","status":"0"}

-5. Get the last seen timestamp for the given user
+5. Get the last seen timestamp for the given user *used but no use case*

     /conversation/:conversationId/lastseen/:userId
     GET